zopefoundation/z3c.preference/src/z3c/preference/README.txt

   ...     </configure>''', context)

-To access the forms a browser is needed, the user must be autorized as the preferences are stored in the principal annotations:
+To access the forms a browser is needed, the user must be authorized as the preferences are stored in the principal annotations:

 >>> from zope.app.wsgi.testlayer import Browser